Posted in Marketing, Marketplace

 (Burberry’s Taobao store makes full use of the platform’s capacity for individualized branding, ensuring that the brand’s distinctive heritage is fully conveyed.)

 Of course, it’s not just luxury brands that have harnessed the power of marketplaces.
-The British shoemaker Dune successfully sells its products via the French fashion marketplace La Redoute, and in doing so not only maintains its reputation for quality and style, but enhances it.
+The British shoemaker Dune successfully sells its products via the French fashion marketplace La Redoute, and in doing so not only maintains its reputation for quality and style but enhances it.
 US utility wear stalwart Timberland has taken a slightly different approach, using Spanish flash sale marketplace Privalia.

 Many retailers and brands have been slow to look beyond the borders of their native countries – some feeling contented with local success, others daunted at the challenges and unknowns of global trade.
 But the fact is that if people within your home region are excited by your products, then there are likely to be many others out there around the world for whom what you offer will have an even greater capacity to delight.